 On the downside, local insurance can come with many exclusions.
 For instance, accidents that result from motorcycle rides are often not covered.
 That might not sound like a big deal before you move but once you arrive you’ll soon see that virtually everyone in Thailand travels by motorcycle!
 As well, local insurance policies carry claim limits.
 Like many insurance policies, you get more coverage when you invest in a more expensive policy.
 However, knowing how much to purchase can be stressful if you aren’t familiar with the average costs at Thai hospitals.
 And finally, your local insurance policy may very well be written in Thai, which can be especially confusing in the middle of a health crisis.

-Best Private International Health Plans for Expats in Thailand
+Best Private International Health Insurance Plans for Expats in Thailand

-An international medical insurance plan offers a few additional benefits over and above local plans.
+An international medical insurance plan offers a few additional benefits over and above local health insurance plans.
 First, they are global and will cover you anywhere in the world.
 Further, they can be more comprehensive and provide you with access to a wider variety of healthcare facilities and doctors.
-For expatriates moving to Thailand, we would recommend two options.
+For expatriates moving to Thailand, we would recommend two medial insurance options for expats in Thailand.
 Cigna Global is a leading global insurer with great service and benefits.
 Cigna Global offers a modular plan design allowing you to pick and choose different modules to tailor the plan to your needs and budget.
-The second suggested plan, primarily for US citizens living abroad, would be GeoBlue Xplorer, which offers similar benefits and service to Cigna.
+The second suggested plan, primarily for US citizens living abroad, would be GeoBlue Xplorer, which offers similar benefits and services to Cigna.
 GeoBlue Xplorer is offered in association with Blue Cross and Blue Shield of America and comes with the excellent BCBS network of doctors and hospitals and the highest quality of doctors worldwide.
 For other options, view our list of the best international health insurance companies.

-Best Global Medical Plan for Expatriates Living in Thailand
+Best Global Medical Plan in Thailand for Expatriates

 - The flexibility to tailor a plan to suit your individual needs